Bounds on charging power of open quantum batteries: Examples

 \subsection{Quantum battery and dissipative/heating reservoir}

-Here, we assume a charging protocol where the $QB$ is immersed in a reservoir including the effects of dissipation and heating see Fig. \ref{fig2}.
+As discussed before, the definition of the charging power and stored work are based on the activity operator, which depends on inverse temperature $\beta$ and the state $\rho$.
+The state of an open system at any time is the solution of the master equation in which the dissipation terms are included.
+Thus, the system's state seems to be sensitive to the environment and interaction parameters and conditions under which the master equation has been solved.
+Hence, before going through the details of following example and regardless of the complexity of the system under consideration, we expect that the effects of temperature and the environment parameters on the charging power and extractable work are important.
+In the following, we assume a charging protocol where, the $QB$ is immersed in a reservoir including the effects of dissipation and heating (see Fig. \ref{fig2}).
 Let us consider the case in which both the charger $A$ and the $QB$ are two qubits.
 The total Hamiltonian is expressed as \cite{op}